Graduate Programs Overview

 The M.S. program in Agricultural and Applied Economics typically requires one and one-half to two years of course work and research.
 A minimum of 24 graduate semester hours of coursework and 8 semester hours of thesis credit culminating in an acceptable thesis are required.
 Masters of Science theses are developed in close consultation with a committee of faculty advisors selected by the student.
 Researching and writing the thesis generally takes six months to one year.
 The written thesis is then defended before a faculty committee and a seminar is presented to the department.

-More information about requirements is available through the university's course catalog.
+More information about requirements is available through the university's academic catalog.

 Non-thesis Master of Agricultural and Applied Economics (MAAE)